 Our first pick for best catcher's helmet on the market today is the All Star System 7 helmet.

 It has a great design and it is known for providing excellent protection while maintaining a comfortable fit.
 Despite being a premium quality helmet, it is priced competitively and it won’t break the bank to purchase it.

 It is built with an I-BAR VISION steel cage, which is a patented design that utilizes flattened bars to strengthen the cage while increasing the catcher's line of site.
 You will immediately notice that the cage is strong, but not overly heavy.

 The helmet also comes with a "dual density foam liner" internal to the helmet called ULTRA COOL™.
 This liner increases protection and it helps to keep the catcher cooler while wearing it.

-This is the catcher's helmet that you will see many high level Baseball players wearing, as the brand is incredibly popular among catchers - including at the MLB level!
+This is the catcher's helmet that you will see many high level Baseball players wearing, as the brand is incredibly popular among catchers - including at the professional level!

-Polycarbonate shell (made of Acrylonitrile Butadiene Styrene, or ABS)
+Polycarbonate shell (made of Acrylonitrile Butadiene Styrene, also known as ABS)

 Provides excellent protection and visibility via the I-BAR VISION design